Reason this policy is important:

 Children depend physically and emotionally on their caregivers.
 Children’s reactions depend on their age and how close they were to an upsetting event; their exposure to watching TV or hearing radio reports, and how they see their caregivers reacting.
 During an emergency, young children need their caregivers to know how to respond, including where to go, what to do, things to take and how to reunite them with their family.
 Children need help as they don’t fully understand how to keep themselves safe.
 Young children may freeze, cry or scream.
 Mental stress from a crisis event can be harder on children as they feel less in control, and have less experience in bouncing back from hard situations.

 After a scary event, we often see changes in children’s behavior.
-Preschool children may feel helpless, upset or frightened about being separated from their parent or caregiver.
+Preschool children may feel helpless, upset or frightened about being separated from their parents or caregiver.
 They may develop aches and pains, such as stomach or headaches.
 It is common for preschool children to become clingy with a caregiver or need to stay in a place they feel is safe.
 They may fear strangers, darkness or monsters.
-They may cry more, have temper tantrums, withdraw from people and not play with their toys, hit others, have problems sleeping or bedwetting, become afraid of the dark or things that did not bother them before, or lose skills they previously had.
+They may cry more, have temper tantrums, withdraw from people and not play with their toys, hit others, have problems sleeping or bed wetting, become afraid of the dark or things that did not bother them before, or lose skills they previously had.
 These changes are a sign that they need extra help.

 In most children, these common changes will be temporary.
 Children who were directly exposed to a disaster or have special needs can become upset again and these changes may resurface if they see or hear reminders about what happened.
 If they continue to be very upset, if their behaviors hurt their activities or important relationships after six weeks, then a referral to a professional provider who specializes in children’s needs may be appropriate.